Job Interview Tips

 - Last but not least walk into that interview room with your head held high thinking you are the best candidate for the job.
 Always show the interviewer you are confident and an ideal candidate, that way, even if the interview goes badly you will at least have given them a great impression of yourself, even if you do spend the rest of the day crying into a pillow.

 Psychometric tests are one of the different methods that organisations typically use to assess job applicants.
-In order to practice online and prepare for your job aptitude test or assessment centre visit the University of Kent website which provides various different psychometric tests including Numerical Reasoning tests, Letter Sequences tests, Verbal and Non-Verbal Reasoning tests, Verbal Logic tests, Computer Aptitude tests, Vocabulary tests, Homonyms tests, Spelling and Puctuation tests, Lateral Thinking tests, Teamwork styles tests, Leadership styles tests, What are your strengths and Career Explorer tests.
+In order to practice online and prepare for your job aptitude test or assessment centre visit the University of Kent website which provides various different psychometric tests including Numerical Reasoning tests, Letter Sequences tests, Verbal and Non-Verbal Reasoning tests, Locilac Reasoning tests, Aptitude tests, Vocabulary tests, Cognitive Ability tests, Homonyms tests, Spelling and Puctuation tests, Lateral Thinking tests, Teamwork styles tests, Leadership styles tests, What are your strengths and Career Explorer tests.
 The tests include the right answers as well as the way to work them out.
+You can practice the above aptitude tests for free and you will also find out the answers and fully explained solutions.

 If you are the nerd type of person that needs to study more and more, don’t worry because we have found more tests for you!
 Find 3 more free Psychometric tests (1 Numerical, 1 Verbal, 1 Inductive Reasoning) similar to the Employer Selection Tests that you might need to fill during the interview stage.